Does Debt Consolidation Hurt Your Credit?

 A New Account on Your Credit Reports: Each time you open a new loan or credit card account, the new trade line will be noted on your credit reports.
-This too will result in temporary credit score damage, essentially warning anyone who looks into your credit history in the near future that you have yet to completely prove your ability to handle recently-acquired credit.
+This too will result in temporary credit score damage.
 New Credit – which includes inquiries as well as new trade lines – accounts for about 10% of your credit score.

 Most types of debt consolidation require opening a new account to pay off your original debt obligations.
-The notable exception is if you take a loan against a retirement account or the equity in your home.
+The notable exceptions are if you take a loan against a retirement account or the equity in your home.

 As such, if you wish to use debt consolidation as a bridge to debt freedom and credit improvement, you must make sure to:

 Adhere to a Strict Payment Schedule: It’s essential that you carefully evaluate the affordability of a debt consolidation loan or line of credit before opening it and that you make the necessary monthly payments thereafter.
 Otherwise, you’ll just wind up missing payments, wasting money on interest, and incurring credit score damage all over again.
 The only difference will be that you’ll have wasted a lot of time and debt consolidation may no longer be an option for solving your problems.

 The best approach is to use a calculator to determine how much you can afford to allocate toward debt payments each month.
 This will give you a sense of what type of debt consolidation is feasible as well as whether or not you’ll have to adjust how much you spend on other things.